nhtyy/pyp2pchat/README.md

 Fundemantal ideas of project:
  Every Node keeps a copy of all the chat rooms they create or join in an instance, and whatever rooms someone who points to them as a peer creates,

  If everyone leaves a room, as in there is no active connections to the room at any given moment, the room is deleted, so, only active rooms are passed on to future nodes.
-(Coming soon, for now rooms are stored until the instance dies)

 Upcoming updates: